 The most successful product-led organizations are full of high achievers.
 Leading the way is the Chief Product Officer (CPO), who oversees the company’s entire product portfolio.
 But they cannot do it alone.
 They rely heavily on someone who can work at the operational level with Product, Engineering, and Customer Success.
 Product Operations champion this work.

 Product Ops is a function that continuously improves alignment, communications, and overall everyday workflows.
 But great Product Op Managers go beyond focusing on operations.
 They enable teams, vertical alignment, and cross-functional collaboration by positioning themselves as a strategic partner.

-Product Ops leads and orchestrates the entire product org to achieve the best possible outcomes.
-In this post, I’ll cover the 7 habits of highly effective Product Ops Managers.
+Product operations lead and orchestrates the entire product org to achieve the best possible outcomes.
+In this post, I’ll cover the 7 habits of highly effective product operations managers.

 Know your customer

 It may seem like Product Ops was developed only to serve product managers.
 However, this is only partly true.